Ginzan Onsen 銀山温泉

 - Visit Shirogane Park and cool yourself by its waterfalls

 - Stay overnight and dine at one of Ginzan onsen's many hot spring inns

 - Take an outdoor rotenburo bath or enjoy a private kashikiri soak

-The Ginzan-onsen Hot Spring can be accessed by a combination of JR trains and buses.
+The Ginzan Onsen can be accessed by a combination of JR trains and buses.

-Visitors travelling by car are required to park at a designated parking area outside the town center.
+Visitors traveling by car are required to park at a designated parking area outside the town center.
 Many inns offer a shuttle service into town from the lot.